 Steady now – this isn't the place for a swim.

 It's the weirdest thing: The sun is getting lower, lower ... wait, now it's rising again.
 No night.
 Just an endless dance of brilliance in the sky.

 In the Northwest Territories, parkas aren't for fashion.
 They're like space suits, allowing you to thrive in our vigorous interstellar cold.

 In Yellowknife's Old Town, the North's most famous lane is as wild and wooly as its name implies.

 Odd machines prowl the Northland, rolling through landscapes no car could endure.
 This amphibious vehicle transports tourists to a remote fishing lodge.

-This is the Arctic Circle.
+This is the Arctic Circle, on the Dempster Highway.
 Believe us, lunch tastes better at the top of the world.